JMHeartley/dreamlo.js/README.md

 XML               | `dreamLo.ScoreFormat.Xml`
 Pipe-delimited    | `dreamLo.ScoreFormat.Pipe`
 Quoted with comma | `dreamLo.ScoreFormat.Quote`
-JS Array Object   | `dreamLo.ScoreFormat.Array`

-Scores returned in these formats are nested within `dreamlo.leaderboard.entries`, with the except for `Array`.
+Scores returned in these formats are nested within `dreamlo.leaderboard.entries`.

 Scores returned have the same properties as the `score` object, plus an additional `date` property that contains the timestamp when the score was updated.